Attack on Titan (TV series): Season 4: The Final Season and compilation film

 Upon the airing of the final episode of the third season on July 1, 2019, it was announced that the fourth and final season of the anime series was scheduled for release in Fall 2020 on NHK General TV.
 On May 29, 2020, the final season was confirmed to have switched production studios to MAPPA.
 Yuichiro Hayashi and Jun Shishido replaced Tetsurō Araki and Masashi Koizuka as directors, scriptwriter Hiroshi Seko took over the series composition from Yasuko Kobayashi, and Tomohiro Kishi replaced Kyōji Asano as character designer.
 Kohta Yamamoto joined Hiroyuki Sawano to compose the music.
 On September 23, 2020, NHK listed the final season on their broadcasting schedule to air on December 7, 2020.
 The first part, which consists of 16 episodes, aired on NHK General TV until March 29, 2021.
-The second part, which consists of 12 episodes, aired from January 10 to April 4, 2022, at 12:05 a.m.
+The second part, which consists of 12 episodes, aired from January 10 to April 4, 2022, at 12:05a.m.
 JST.
-The third and fourth parts initially aired as two television specials; the first premiered on March 4, 2023, at 12:25 a.m.
+The third and fourth parts initially aired as two television specials; the first premiered on March 4, 2023, at 12:25a.m.
 JST, while the second premiered on November 5 of the same year, at midnight JST.
 After the broadcast of the second special, an individual TV episode size version of both parts was distributed on multiple streaming services.
 Episodes 88–90, which compile the first special, began streaming on November 5, 2023, while episodes 91–94, compiling the second special, began streaming on November 19, 2023.

 Attack on Titan: Special Omnibus (進撃の巨人 ―特別総集編―, Shingeki no Kyojin ―Tokubetsu Sōshūhen―) is a special series that recaps the first three seasons and the first two parts of the final season.
 Originally, the series consisted of six episodes and three extra broadcasts of the OVAs, and aired in Japan from October 24 to December 12, 2021, on NHK General TV.
 NHK rebroadcast the six episodes on January 6 and January 7, 2022, days before the premiere of episode 76.
 A second rebroadcast, featuring a new, seventh episode, aired from February 25 to February 27, 2023.

-A fifth and final compilation film, covering the finale of the anime series and titled Attack on Titan The Movie: The Last Attack (劇場版「進撃の巨人」 ～THE LAST ATTACK～, Gekijō-ban Shingeki no Kyojin Za Rasuto Attaku), was released on November 8, 2024; it features a new post-credits scene based on the last chapter of the alternative-universe short manga Attack on School Castes (進撃のスクールカースト, Shingeki no Sukūru Kāsuto), included at the end of volumes 21–34 of the Attack on Titan manga.
+A fifth and final compilation film, covering the finale of the anime series and titled Attack on Titan: The Last Attack (劇場版「進撃の巨人」完結編 THE LAST ATTACK, Gekijō-ban Shingeki no Kyojin Kanketsu-hen Za Rasuto Attaku), was released on November 8, 2024; it features a new post-credits scene based on the last chapter of the alternative-universe short manga Attack on School Castes (進撃のスクールカースト, Shingeki no Sukūru Kāsuto), included at the end of volumes 21–34 of the Attack on Titan manga.

-Netflix Singapore as well as other various Southeast Asian countries announced that they would begin regional streaming from December 10 and 11, 2020.
-Adult Swim also aired the English version of the fourth season, starting from January 10, 2021, to January 7, 2024.
+Netflix Singapore as well as other various Southeast Asian countries began streaming the series in December 2020.
+Adult Swim also aired the English version of the fourth season from January 10, 2021, to January 7, 2024.
 The subbed series was also released in Southeast Asia on iQIYI.